simonlewin/5-a-side/README.md

 # 5-a-side Team Picker

 This is a 5-a-side team picker web app built with [React](https://github.com/facebook/react/) JavaScript library and [Redux](https://github.com/reduxjs/redux) state container for JavaScript apps.
-It was built to meet the requirements of final technical exercise on DevelopMe_'s Coding Fellowship Spring 2018.
+It was built to meet the requirements of the final technical exercise on [DevelopMe_'s Coding Fellowship](https://developme.training/fellowship/) Spring 2018.

 ## Installation